vishwajeetk5/Blogify/README.md

 # Blogify!

 Blogify is a dynamic blog application built with Node.js, Express.js, MongoDB, and EJS.

---Node.js serves as the runtime environment, handling server-side logic and routing, --while Express.js acts as a web application framework, simplifying route definition and request handling.
+- Node.js serves as the runtime environment, handling server-side logic and routing,
+- Express.js acts as a web application framework, simplifying route definition and request handling.
---MongoDB functions as the database management system, storing and managing blog post data efficiently.
+- MongoDB as the DBMS.
---EJS (Embedded JavaScript) serves as the templating engine, enabling dynamic rendering of HTML content on the server-side.
+- EJS (Embedded JavaScript) serves as the templating engine.
---Additionally, Bootstrap is utilized for frontend design, providing pre-designed CSS and JavaScript components for a visually appealing and user-friendly interface
+- Additionally, Bootstrap is utilized for frontend design, providing pre-designed CSS and JavaScript components for a visually appealing and user-friendly interface

 ## Tech Stack